 bills, food and shelter and the time & costs taken to nurture these dogs back to

-health.
-Nor are the expenses to do research or home visit, or transports.
+adopter.
+We'll help if we can.
 We are not a part of the government entitlement programs

 and we receive no support other than through the kindness of donations.